middlestate/vyla-www/src/pages/thefarm/index.md

 title: Vyla
 meta_title: 'Vyla | Dairy has a story to tell'
 meta_description: >-
-  Right now, our team is building a suite of tools to capture data from the farm out with a strategy to remove silos and scale so all participants along the dairy chain get new value, insight and efficiency.
+  Right now, the Vyla team is building a suite of tools to capture data from the farm out with a strategy to remove silos and scale so all participants along the dairy chain get new value, insight and efficiency.
 hero:
   background_color: "#00529c"
   heading: It all starts here.